walterxie/beast2stats/README.md

 ## Basic statistics

-Do you know how the BEAST 2 project was going in the last 5 years?
+Do you know how the BEAST 2 project was going since 2014?

 Here is the answer:

 ![Basic statistics](figures/beast2-stats-every6m.svg)

 The three lines are:
-1. the lines of Java code of BEAST 2 core as a function of time (per month) in the last 5 years;
+1. the lines of Java code of BEAST 2 core as a function of time (per month) since 2014;
-2. the lines of Java code of other packages excluding BEAST 2 core as a function of time (per month) in the last 5 years;
+2. the lines of Java code of other packages excluding BEAST 2 core as a function of time (per month) since 2014;
 3. the number of other packages created during the period.

 The vertical lines are major releases of BEAST 2 core.